jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ### VII.
 Reorder your layers

 One of the most powerful things about the Mapbox Studio style editor is that you can reorder any of the elements of the map.
-For example, we can move the basemap lables over our new data layers.
-Notice in the image below that we moved the settlement-labels to the top of the layer list.
-This puts the labels from the basemap on top of the data that you've added to the standard map layers.
+Mapox uses three "slots" to help with layer organization.

+ 1. not specified: If there is no identifier, the new layer will be placed above all existing layers in the style
+ 2. top: Above POI labels and behind Place and Transit labels.
+Note that the top slot is designed to be used with the symbol layers
+ 3. middle: Above lines (roads, etc.) and behind 3D buildings
+ 4. bottom: Above polygons (land, landuse, water, etc.)

-To move the data layers below the labels:
+To move the data layers below labels:
-  1. click and drag the **renters** layer to below the **Place labels, place-labels** group
+  1. click and drag the **renters** layer into the middle slot
-  2. click and drag the **owners** layer to below the **Place labels, place-labels** group
+  2. click and drag the **owners** layer into the middle slot

   <p align="center">